There is a major difference in the use of the words affect vs. effect when it comes to using them in your research papers.

-It takes researchers a lot of time, effort, and resources to conduct their research and then produce a compelling manuscript.
-However, the presence of grammatical errors in your article can impact the overall quality of your research article and can even be seen as a sign of negligence by the author.1 With all the months of hard work you’ve put in, you wouldn’t want your manuscript relegated to the desk rejection pile due to errors such as the incorrect use of affect and effect, would you?
+We know it takes you a lot of time, effort, and resources to conduct your research and then produce a compelling manuscript.
+However, the presence of grammatical errors in your article can impact the overall quality of your research article and can even be seen as a sign of negligence by the author.1 With all the months of hard work you’ve put in, you wouldn’t want your manuscript relegated to the desk rejection pile due to errors such as the incorrect use of affect vs. effect, would you?

 Difference between affect and effect

 Affect is a verb, or an action, that means ‘to impact or cause change’ while effect is a noun that refers to a result or outcome.2 So, for instance, if X affects Y, X is producing an effect on Y. Or, Y is being affected by or experiencing the effect of X’s action.
 Confused?
 Let’s simplify this further.

 Imagine a scenario where Paula (X) pushes Graham (Y) into a pool.
 Paula affects what happens to Graham.
 Graham falling into the pool is the effect of Paula’s action.
 Since Paula performed an action, you will be using the verb affect in this case.
 Since Graham bore the result of the action, you will use the noun effect.

 The two examples below will make difference between affect and effect clearer:

 - The effect of global warming is that glaciers are melting and sea levels are rising.